gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The mayor's house was the only three-story building in Rusty Bridge, and also the only one with a balcony.
-Mayor Lupus was standing on it when they arrived, her elbows on the railing and a glass of red wine in her hand.
+Mayor Lupus was standing on it when they arrived, her elbows on the railing and a glass of red wine in her paw.
 "It's the closest thing to actual blood I allow myself," she always joked, baring her wolf teeth just a little when she smiled.